Office Administrator: Job Outlook & Career Info

 Similar options for those interested in an office administration career are:

 For those who may be looking for a non-supervisory job in administrative services, becoming an executive administrative assistant may be the right fit.
 Administrative assistants are found in business, government, legal and medical offices and provide support such as scheduling meetings and appointments, answering phones and emails, organizing records, conducting research, producing reports and ordering supplies.

 To enter the field, a high school diploma, knowledge of computers and some related experience is usually sufficient.
 Executive administrative assistants in the legal and medical fields may need additional skills and knowledge.
-According to the BLS, a 1% decline in employment is projected for this field between 2012 and 2022.
-Executive administrative assistants received $47,500 in median annual wages, as reported by the BLS in 2012.
+According to the BLS, a 6% decline in employment is projected for executive secretaries and administrative assistants between 2014 and 2024.
+Executive secretaries and administrative assistants received $53,370 in median annual wages, as reported by the BLS, in 2015.

 Administrative Services Manager

 Those who may be interested in a management position at a company should consider becoming an administrative services manager.
 Sometimes called facility or records managers, they develop budgets for necessary tools and equipment, purchase and distribute supplies, organize information and databases, create department goals, manage administrative employees and arrange maintenance of buildings and equipment.